Xablu/Xablu.Walkthrough/README.md

 # Xablu.Walkthrough
 Having a walkthrough for Xamarin has never been so easy!
 Easily add a walkthrough to your apps for both iOS and Android.
-Manage the walkthrough from your shared code and don't worry about custom implementantions!
+Manage the walkthrough from your shared code and don't worry about custom implementations!

 ## Setup & Usage
 * Available on NuGet: https://www.nuget.org/packages/Xablu.Walkthrough/